beyond-code-github/D.I.Y.js/README.md

 D.I.Y.js
 ========

-D.I.Y.js is an approach to Dependency Injection in Javascript.
-The y stands for "whY would you want to do that?"
+D.I.Y.js is an approach to Dependency Injection in Javascript, designed for use within Single Page browser applications.
+The framework solves a much smaller but much more annoying problem when compared to say Require.JS.

+The 'Y' stands for "Why the f**k would you want to do that?"

+* Very lightweight
+* Helps you work with objects and instances, not files
+* Designed around coding style of JavaScript - The Good Parts
+* Usage will be familiar to server side developers

 Basic use
 ---------